 After the lights come on

 When the party is over, it’ll be time to clean up.
 Make sure you have a storage bin to collect all your supplies.
-You may want 2 bins – one fore decorations and one for leftover goodies.
+You may want 2 bins – one to save reusable decorations and black lights and another one for leftover goodies.
 You’ll want to save your party supplies for next time.
 If you don’t plan on having a glow party again, pack up your supplies and post an ad on Craig’s list or Ebay to recoup a little of the cost.

 Of course, the aim of the game is to have fun!
 If you have a limited budget, don’t sweat it.
 As you can see there are a lot of inexpensive and DIY options for a glow in the dark party.
 The key is planning ahead, researching ideas online, and give yourself ample time for preparation and setup.
 Get your friends or your kids on it and share the fun!